laravel-ja/ja-docs-8.x/original-en/scheduling.md

 This Cron will call the Laravel command scheduler every minute.
 When the `schedule:run` command is executed, Laravel will evaluate your scheduled tasks and runs the tasks that are due.

+### Starting The Scheduler Locally

+Typically, you would not add a scheduler Cron entry to your local development machine.
+Instead you may use the `schedule:work` Artisan command.
+This command will run in the foreground and invoke the scheduler every minute until you exit the command:

+    php artisan schedule:work

 <a name="defining-schedules"></a>
 ## Defining Schedules